-One of the criticisms raised against the historic validity of Jesus, His crucifixion, and resurrection, is that after Jesus' time, legend crept in to the stories about Him and corrupted the true accounts of His life.
+One of the criticisms raised against the historic validity of Jesus, His crucifixion, and resurrection is that after Jesus' time that legend crept into the stories about Him and corrupted the true accounts of His life.
 If that is so, then the earlier we can find information concerning the fundamental events of Christ's crucifixion, the less likely error and legend would have crept into the story and the more believable it will be.

 1 Cor.
 15:3-5 is considered by many scholars to be an extremely early creed of the Christian church.
 A creed is a statement of belief.
 In 1 Cor.
 15:3-5 we see that Paul says he received this information.
 It reads,